 The depleted batch was numbered 295 - 303.
 They were registered 295 LJ - 303 LJ and were the only trolleybuses in Great Britain (rather than the UK) to carry "reversed" registrations.
 301 was the last to be delivered, on 12 October 1962, and on 1 November was the last new trolleybus to enter service in the UK.

 A few months after these trolleybuses entered service a new manager recommended that the trolleybus system be run down and eventually closed.
-The Council accepted his report and it was expected that trolleybuses would run for another 10 - 15 years, but in fact closure came on 20 April 1969, with 301 being the final trolleybus to operate.
+The Council accepted his report, and it was expected that trolleybuses would run for another 10 - 15 years, but in fact closure came on 20 April 1969, with 301 being the final trolleybus to operate.

 The BPTA sold 301 to the British Trolleybus Society for a nominal sum in June 2016 to ensure that the vehicle has a secure future.
-301 will eventually be reunited with 297 at the Trolleybus Museum at Sandtoft.
+It was moved from Winkleigh, Dorset to Reading later that year before being towed to Sandtoft on 30 October 2018 where it was reunited with 297.

 Following a major electrical fault in 2019, 301 was taken to Keighley Bus Museum where the electrics were repaired and an external repaint was carried out.
 301was transported to Ellesmere Port where internal refurbishment is taking place and window rubber surrounds are being replaced.
 301 will re-enter service at the Trolleybus Museum @ Sandtoft during the 2024 operating season.